 Teaching and Community Engagement

 In my eight years of teaching, I have supported and engaged graduate, undergraduate, and college-preparing students, and have helped learners with different needs, backgrounds, abilities, and identities adjust to expectations for college and graduate level thinking and writing across disciplines.
 My teaching is rooted in critical pedagogy and instructional strategies that advance educational equity.
-In my current roles as writing and social science instructor and academic consultant, I use differentiated and carefully scaffolded instruction to empower my diverse students, many of whom are nontraditional learners, including working adults and first generation college and graduate students.

 My public engagement includes my time as co-editor of the Anthropology and Environment Society's ENGAGEMENT Blog, where I collaborated with social scientists working on environmental issues to connect their research to wider audiences.
 As a museum teacher at the Autry Museum of the American West, I taught the Museum’s educational outreach curricula by facilitating object-based lessons on Native California ethnobotany, westward expansion, racial diversity during the California Gold Rush, and the history and ongoing presence of the Tongva Nation in Los Angeles.